eelkeslassy/eelkeslassy.github.io/_pages/cv.md

 - **Python** tooling for pricing automation, reporting, and market-data aggregation.
 - Refined models for **corporate macro exposure** to support trade-idea generation.
+- Leveraged statistical methods and real-time data to monitor market trends to produce actionable insights for traders on the desk.

 ### HEC Paris Research Centre — Research Assistant, Applied Mathematics
 **Dec 2024 – Mar 2025**